Kattrup: Mylius family

 After Mylius' death in 1852, Kattrup was passed on to his son-in-law, Frederik Emil Herman Bernstorff.
 He was succeeded by his son Ulrich Bernstorff-Mylius.
 He demolished the old main building in 1896 and constructed a new one in 1925.
 After his death in 1930, Kattrup was passed on to his son Andreas Peter Bernstorff-Mylius.

 The Møller family

 Arnold Peter Møller, the founder of A.P.
 Møller - Mærsk, purchased Kattrup in 1949.
 After his death, Kattrup went to his daughter Sally Mc-Kinney Møller.

 Architecture

 The Neoclassical main building is from 1925 and was designed byJens Ingwersen.
 It is a white-washed building with two corner risalits.
 The roof is a hipped red tile roof.

 The building is located on the south side of a large courtyard.
 The courtyard is flanked by older farm buildings from the 19th century.
 To the south of the main building is a large park with three pends.

 Today

 The estate is today owned by Peter Anders Møller.
-It covers 1,023 hectares.
+IThe estate covers 1,023 hectares.
 Komtesseboligen is rented out for meetings, exhibitions and other events.
+In 2023 plans were presented for rewilding of a9,000 hectares area of land.
+The area will be known as Kattrup Mildnis.
+Eiropean bison, moose, horses and wild boar will be roaming freely in the grounds.
+Game from the area will be used for the production of high quality food products.